eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

 If Iowa is a failed attempt to capture the Midwestern spirit present in Wisconsin then Nebraska is a lack of any attempt at all.
 Omaha has a pretty impressive "Welcome to Nebraska" display with some cool trains and a big flag, but that's about it.
-Bob Seger had is directions wrong when he complained about traveling east of Omaha.
+Bob Seger had his directions wrong when he complained about traveling east of Omaha.
 Omaha truly marks the end of the conglomerate of civilization stretching from the cities of the East; west of the city is the